Helzam/Helzam/README.md

 - 👋 Hi, I’m @Helzam
-- 👀 I’m interested in Gaming and creating it
+- 👀 I’m interested in Gaming and creating Websites
 - 🌱 I’m currently learning Front end development
-- 💞️ I’m looking to collaborate on my games I am working on
+- 💞️ I’m looking to collaborate on my games and websites
 - 📫 How to reach me heslamchristian@gmail.com

 <!---